jmg0144/Justin-Giovatto-Portfolio/README.md

 According to the models we can infer that home size, location, age, and 'grade' are the most important features in accurately predicting home value for King County.

 ![Screen Shot 2021-11-11 at 10 45 52 AM](https://user-images.githubusercontent.com/66973223/141327441-cbb71254-eefb-48dd-8f2d-6ce1535fe720.png)
+ - Models B and C both feature the highest R-Squared at .744 each.
+While Model A Features the lowest R-Squared at .623.
+Model D, the most accurate model in terms of skew and kurotsis comes in at .655.

 ![Screen Shot 2021-11-11 at 10 46 02 AM](https://user-images.githubusercontent.com/66973223/141327529-b6b306b2-4386-4739-91e1-6c355f036de5.png)
+ - Overall the best MAE score was Model C, which on average predicts home values within 83,185 dollars of the actual home value.
+While the worst performing model according to MAE was model A, which on average predicts home values within 145,718 dollars of the actual home value.

 ![Screen Shot 2021-11-11 at 10 46 18 AM](https://user-images.githubusercontent.com/66973223/141327580-5fa81ce5-793c-4c7c-bbb1-f8387b6f4125.png)
+ - According to the graph, as sqaure foot living increases the price of the home also tends to increase.

+ - Square Foot Living was the top feature in both models A and C.

 ![Screen Shot 2021-11-11 at 10 46 28 AM](https://user-images.githubusercontent.com/66973223/141327610-685ba56f-fee2-4c7d-83db-02bc07e99197.png)
+ - According to the graph, as the 'grade' of the home increases the price of the home also tends to increase.

+ - Grade was the top feature of Model D as well as the second most important feature for Model A.

 ![Screen Shot 2021-11-11 at 10 46 37 AM](https://user-images.githubusercontent.com/66973223/141327649-cb01690e-1de0-4a11-a6bb-ba229cad8076.png)
+ - According to the graph, as the distance from Seattle decreases the price of the home tends to generally increase.

+ - Distance from Seattle was the second most important feature for Model D.

 ![Screen Shot 2021-11-11 at 10 46 46 AM](https://user-images.githubusercontent.com/66973223/141327678-95a29b4a-59a4-4582-b271-9fa5ac64e70d.png)
+- According to the graph, as the year the home was built increases the price of the home also tends to generally increase.

+- Year Built was the third most important feature for both Models A and D.

 ## For More Information
 See the full analysis in the [Jupyter Notebook](https://github.com/jmg0144/home-sales-analysis/blob/main/home-sales-analysis.ipynb)